mlpack/mlpack/doc/user/preprocessing.md

    set, optionally including labels.

  * [Image preprocessing](core/images.md): functions to preprocess
-   images for training and inference, such as resize, crop, and group channels.
+   images for training and inference, including resizing, cropping, and changing the pixel ordering.

  * [Imputation](core/imputation.md): replace missing values in a dataset with imputed values using a variety of imputation strategies.